evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

     return True
 {% endhighlight %}

 Here is the trick – when writing a function, we usually try to get out of it as quickly as possible by cutting off some bad cases.
-This technique is great because it allows you to get rid of nesting levels (that is, the else statements), and even unload the programmer's memory by removing some branches of logic.
+This technique is great because it allows you to get rid of nesting levels (that is, the "else" statements), and even unload the programmer's memory by removing some branches of logic.

 An artificial example where we see a kind of parsing: